Medicines

 Glutamate Modulation

-Ketamine is believed to influence mood regulation and cognitive processes.
-It acts as an N-methyl-D-aspartate (NMDA) receptor antagonist, affecting the neurotransmitter glutamate.
+Ketamine is believed to influence mood regulation and cognitive processes via the glutamate neurotransmitter.
+Glutamate binds the N-methyl-D-aspartate (NMDA) receptor allowing increased glutamate release which allows brain neuroplasticity.
 Dysregulation of glutamate is associated with various psychiatric disorders and can impact both mood and cognition.
+It is believed that ketamine's impact on glutamate may contribute to its antidepressant effects.

 Increased Synaptic Connectivity